Walter Burnett Jr.: Personal life

 Alderman Burnett is married to Darlena Williams-Burnett.
 Williams-Burnett was appointed as a Cook County commissioner from the 1st district, being appointed after Danny K. Davis resigned in 1997 to serve in the United States Congress.
-She lost in her attempt to win a full term in 1998.
-Williams-Burnett challenged incumbent congressman Danny K. Davis in the February, 2010 Democratic primary and lost.
+She was defeated in her campaign for a full term in 1998.
+Williams-Burnett challenged incumbent 7th district U.S. congressman Danny K. Davis in the 2010 Democratic primary and lost.